OpenYield: An Open-Source SRAM Yield Analysis and Optimization Benchmark Suite: Introduction

-\begin{itemize} \item \textbf{A Python-based, scalable SRAM generator} that configures any-sized array with high-quality modeling of parasitics of networks, inter-cell leakage, and peripheral circuit variations—critical effects absent in academic studies.
-Validation shows models without parasitics underestimate read delay and power by 18.7$\times$ and 16.7$\times$; models without peripherals underrate by 4.8$\times$ and 5.4$\times$. \item \textbf{A Standardized Yield Analysis Platform} with reference implementations of baseline algorithms (Monte Carlo, Importance Sampling variants, ML approaches) operating on realistic circuits, enabling reproducible benchmarking across different SRAM configurations. \item \textbf{A Standardized SRAM Optimization Platform} with five state-of-the-art optimization algorithms for transistor sizing under realistic conditions, enabling fair comparison and demonstrating up to 65\% SNM improvements and 15\% area reduction over baseline designs. \end{itemize}
+\begin{itemize} \item \textbf{A Python-based, scalable SRAM generator} that configures any-sized array and explicitly models key wire parasitics, inter-cell leakage, and peripheral circuit variations—effects often omitted in academic studies.
+Validation shows models without parasitics underestimate read delay and power by {3.7$\times$ and 2.5$\times$}; models without peripherals underrate by {2.3$\times$ and 1.28$\times$}. \item \textbf{A Standardized Yield Analysis Platform} with reference implementations of baseline algorithms (Monte Carlo and importance sampling variants) operating on circuits that include these effects, enabling reproducible benchmarking across different SRAM configurations. \item \textbf{A Standardized SRAM Optimization Platform} with five state-of-the-art optimization algorithms for transistor sizing under these models, enabling fair comparison and demonstrating up to 65\% SNM improvements and 15\% area reduction over baseline designs. \end{itemize}

-Like ImageNet \cite{Deng2009imagenet} for computer vision or SPEC \cite{Henning2006spec} for computer architecture, OpenYield establishes standardized benchmarks that enable reproducible research and accelerate innovation in memory design.
-The complete framework is publicly available on \href{https://github.com/ShenShan123/OpenYield}{OpenYield:URL}.
+OpenYield aims to transform SRAM yield analysis/optimization research by providing higher-fidelity test circuits and baseline methods in an open-source platform.
+Like ImageNet \cite{Deng2009imagenet} for computer vision or SPEC for computer architecture \cite{Henning2006spec}, it establishes standardized benchmarks that enable reproducible research and new technical directions.
+The complete framework, with documentation and examples, will be publicly available to maximize adoption.